doivglser/mindevenviro-fanciful/README.md

 * in $HOME

-installed and installed1 # The list of the installed components.
+installed # The list of the installed components.

 * in /usr/local/bin